duyunshu/lucid-dreaming-for-exp-replay/README.md

 ```

 ##### Currently available
-A3CTBSIL, LiDER, and three LiDER ablations
+A3CTBSIL, LiDER, three LiDER ablations, LiDER-TA, and LiDER-BC,

 ##### Upcoming
-LiDER-TA, LiDER-BC, data and plots, running on a cluster
+Data and plots, analyses, running on a cluster

 ## Installation

 It is recommended to use a virtual environment for installation.
-Using ```conda``` (version 4.7.10) as an example here .
+Using ```conda``` (version 4.7.10) as an example here.

 Create a virtual environment (name "liderenv") from the ```env.yml``` file: